 The EU Regulations exclude the application of the doctrine of renvoi in cases regulated by EU choice of law rules and this was also the prevailing view under the Private International Law (Miscellaneous Provisions) Act 1995 and Contracts Applicable Law Act 1990.
-Hence, if the choice of law rule in Northern Ireland points to, for example, French law, French domestic law will be applied, even if a French court would have applied some other country's law.
+Hence, if the English choice of law rule for a tort of negligence points to French law, French domestic law will be applied, even if a French court would have applied some other country's law.
 One justification put forward for the rejection of renvoi in these spheres seems to be that the complex rules established by the statutes would be upset if renvoi were applied.

 The role of renvoi in remaining areas of law is now somewhat limited, and in some cases not entirely clear.
-In can be said that renvoi will apply in the case of land situate abroad, to which the lex situs is applied by Northern Ireland law.
-In such cases, there is a pragmatic desire to apply the same law of the court in whose jurisdiction the property is located, to increase the chance that any decision concerning the property will be effective.
+In can be said that renvoi will apply in the case of land situate abroad, to which the lex situs is applied by English law.
+In such cases, there is a pragmatic desire to apply the same law of the court in whose jurisdiction the property is located, to increase the chance that any English decision concerning the property will be effective.
 The balance of first instance court decisions as regards tangible movable property situate abroad is that a reference to the lex situs will not include renvoi.
-It should be noted, however, that in many cases the proof of the content of foreign choice of law rules is expensive and parties frequently choose not to argue for their application (see 2.1 above).